nipy/nitime/doc/discussion/interval_object.rst

+.. _interval_object:

 =================
  Interval object
 =================

 Intervals are very useful!
+Often we want to analyze events occuring within particular intervals of time.
+A series of intervals surrounding particular events would be useful for various kinds of event-related analysis.

 Every time-series data object has a time dimension and we will use *Interval* objects to select (slice) subsets of the data.

 I think, we would like to have a scalar and an array version of this object and I am not sure if we should implement a new *timeinterval* dtype, or if we